jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ### Medium.com

-Medium is a platform for writers and everyone to express an opinion or share something that they wanna voice out in.
-This includes technology topics and even coding projects that are really cool.
+Medium is a platform for writers and everyone to express an opinion or share something that they wanna voice out.
+This includes technology-related topics and cool coding projects.

-I find Medium.com to be a byte-sized digestible content for me because most articles don't take too long and they are usually well structured for readers to read.
+I find Medium.com to be a byte-sized digestible content for me because most articles don’t take too long and they are usually well structured for readers to read.

-You can find really intriguing projects such as [Instagram Bot](https://www.freecodecamp.org/news/my-open-source-instagram-bot-got-me-2-500-real-followers-for-5-in-server-costs-e40491358340/)
+You can find intriguing projects such as [Instagram Bot](https://www.freecodecamp.org/news/my-open-source-instagram-bot-got-me-2-500-real-followers-for-5-in-server-costs-e40491358340/)

 ### Books

-There are many programming books out there for you to read, which covers a topic in a sequential and holistic manner.
+There are many programming books out there for you to read, which covers a topic sequentially and holistically.
 For example, if you are keen on learning Python, you could pick up a book like [Think Python: How to Think Like a Computer Scientist, 2nd edition](http://www.greenteapress.com/thinkpython/thinkpython.html).

 For the most part, this could be a traditional way of learning things, which might not be the way that most people are looking for.

 Nonetheless, I don't doubt the effectiveness of books, because the existence of books have always kept us updated since the beginning.

 ## 6. Taking Courses (Online or Offline) 🎓